GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 });
 ```

+When a user temporarily switches to a tab where the side panel is not enabled, the side panel will be hidden.
+It will automatically show again when the user switches to a tab where it was previously open.

-When the user navigates to a site where the side panel is not enabled, the side panel will close and not be available on the side panel drop-down menu.
+When the user navigates to a site where the side panel is not enabled, the side panel will close and the extension will not show in the side panel drop-down menu.

-For a complete example, see the[Tab-specific side panel][sample-sp-google] sample.
+For a complete example, see the [Tab-specific side panel][sample-sp-google] sample.

 ### Enable the action icon to open the side panel {: #open-action-icon }